faytey/Clinex/README.md

 ### Getting Token Information

-To get information about the token, you can use the following functions:
+To get more information about the token, you can use the following functions from the stark scan where the token contract is deployed.

 - `get_name`
 - `get_symbol`